Eat . Play . Live

 Miracle Cures Everywhere…

-“Ninety-five percent of all disease is caused by a buildup of acid in our bodies.
+“Ninety-five percent of all diseases are caused by a build-up of acid in our bodies.
 We need to cleanse our bodies regularly, just like a car.
 We need to clean our bodies to make sure they work properly so we don’t get diseases like cancer and diabetes.
 By cleansing our bodies we will become more fit and our metabolism will increase and we will lose weight, especially in all those tough spots: the arms, the belly, and the bum.”

 “If you eat meat and don’t cleanse on a regular basis (i.e., “irrigate” your bowels), it begins to putrefy and rot inside us and the lower colon gets clogged with an immovable, thick, toxic sludge that causes many serious diseases.
 Many of us are carrying around as much as 10 pounds of this disgusting stuff.”